carloc03/CS375-Group-Project/README.md

 # CS375-Group-Project
-Create a ".env" file inside starter/app, and populate the variables with the keys.
+Create a ".env" file inside starter/app, and populate the variables with the keys, using the "sample.env" file inside as an example.
 cd into starter and run "npm run start"
 "/" = Guest Page
   - On the guest page, there is a login button on the top right, where you can either create an account or log in